 Keep fit and active

-Increase daily physical activity as it helps reduce your blood pressure and reduces your risk of CKD.
-Refer to Measure Up & CKD.
+Increase daily physical activity as it helps reduce your blood pressure and reduces your risk of Chronic Kidney Disease.

-Keep regular control of your blood sugar levels, blood lipids and anaemia
+Keep regular control of your blood sugar levels

 Monitor blood pressure, reduce if necessary

-The lower the blood pressure, the slower your kidney function declines.
-Although many people are aware high blood pressure can lead to a stroke or heart attack, few know it is also the most common cause of kidney damage.
-High blood pressure is especially likely to cause kidney damage when associated with other factors like diabetes, high cholesterol and cardiovascular disease.
+The lower your blood pressure, the slower your kidney function declines.
+Although many people are aware high blood pressure can lead to stroke or heart attack, few know high blood pressure is the most common cause of kidney damage.
+High blood pressure is especially likely to cause kidney damage if you have diabetes, high cholesterol and cardiovascular disease.

 Eat healthy and keep your weight in check

-This can help prevent diabetes, heart disease and other conditions associated with CKD.
-Reduce salt intake - recommended salt intake is 5-6 grams of salt per day (a teaspoon).
-In order to reduce your salt intake, try to limit the amount of processed and restaurant food and do not add salt to food.
-It will be easier to control your intake if you prepare the food yourself with fresh ingredients.
+Help prevent diabetes, heart disease and other conditions associated with CKD by reducing salt intake - recommended 5-6 grams of salt per day (a teaspoon).
+In order to reduce salt intake, try to limit the amount of processed and restaurant food consumed and do not add salt to food.
+It is easier to control salt intake if you prepare your meals yourself using fresh and seasonal ingredients.